Proof

 Photos can do more than decorate a gallery.
 They can support service pages, answer buyer questions, improve case studies, strengthen local relevance, and make the company feel more trustworthy before the first call.

-The goal isn't to upload every photo you have.
+The goal isn't to upload every photo you've.
 The goal is to use the right photos with the right context.

 Start by sorting photos by buyer question